bveber/pysports-stats/README.rst

 during the season, and many, many more metrics that paint a more detailed picture of how a team has performed during a game or throughout a season.

+NOTE (2022-11-23): The source website has implemented traffic restrictions that will result in your IP being temporarily blacklisted if you exceed 20 requests per minute.
+Therefore all outgoing requests are now passed through a utility function that ensures you will not surpass the rate limit threshold.
+This runtime slowdown is most noticeable for sports with many teams.
+If you are trying to bulk gather data you will need to schedule a long running job, and its recommended that you cache any historical data you intend to reuse.

 Installation
 ============